Five Buying Tools to Maximize Revenue

-The Casual Furniture Industry Has experienced steady growth over the past several years.
+The casual furniture industry has experienced steady growth over the past several years.
 As a business owner, it’s important to understand how that macro growth has translated to your personal business.
-Your retail so ware can serve as a wealth of information about your biggest merchandising successes and a guide for what you shouldn’t re-buy at your next market.
+Your retail software can serve as a wealth of information about your biggest merchandising successes and a guide for what you shouldn’t re-buy at your next market.

 Here, we outline five of the best buying tools to maximize your merchandise performance and keep pace for strong growth in 2017.
-A er all, every dollar should be put toward generating the greatest gross margin return on investment.
+After all, every dollar should be put toward generating the greatest gross margin return on investment.

 Some “rules” have universal application and the 80/20 rule is one of them.
 If 80% of your sales are generated by 20% of your products, you want to know exactly what that 20% is and how to maximize your gains.
 An 80/20 analysis allows executives and buyers to determine their inventory all-stars based on a variety of benchmarks: bestsellers, top revenue generators and highest margin holders.

 Key product metrics help balance the intuitive and artistic side of buying.Product performance snapshots aggregate data to compile key metrics such as gross margin return on investment (GMROI), cost, selling price and sales history, all in real time.